microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

 In this exercise, let us trigger a build manually and upon completion, an automatic deployment of the application will be triggered.
 Our application is designed to be deployed in the pod with the **load balancer** in the front-end and **Redis cache** in the back-end.

-1. Click **Pipelines** tab and click on the **Queue** button.
+1. Click **Pipelines** tab and select the **Queue** button.

     ![manualbuild](images/manualbuild.png)

-1. Once the build process starts, click on the build number to see the build in progress.
+1. Once the build process starts, select the build number to see the build in progress.

     ![clickbuild](images/clickbuild.png)

     ![buildinprog1](images/buildinprog1.png)

 1. The build will generate and push the docker image to ACR.
 After the build is completes, you will see the build summary.
-To view the generated images in the Azure Portal, click on the **Azure Container Registry** and navigate to the **Repositories**.
+To view the generated images in the Azure Portal, select the **Azure Container Registry** and navigate to the **Repositories**.

     ![imagesinrepo](images/imagesinrepo.png)

 1. Switch back to the Azure DevOps portal.
-Click on the **Releases** tab in the **Pipelines** section and double-click on the latest release.
-Click on **In progress** link to see the live logs and release summary.
+Select the **Releases** tab in the **Pipelines** section and double-click the latest release.
+Select **In progress** link to see the live logs and release summary.

     ![releaseinprog](images/releaseinprog.png)